AI Strategy / Foundation

 New playlist item from AI News & Strategy Daily | Nate B Jones; queued for transcript-backed review, topic mapping, and a practical learning artifact.

-Skill you build: The ability to look at your own recurring work, draw clean boundaries around each workflow, and decide whether it belongs in a prompt, a skill, a plugin, an MCP connector, or a deterministic hook/script.
+Skill you build: The ability to look at a piece of recurring work, draw a bounded edge around it, and correctly decide whether it should be a prompt, a skill, a plugin, an MCP/connector, or a deterministic hook/script instead of overloading everything into a heavy prompt.

 Watch for the shift from claim to mechanism.
 The learning value is the point where the transcript reveals a repeatable action, tool boundary, context move, review habit, or artifact.